-A small weight loss (5-10% of body weight) can make a big difference to your diabetes management, and, as a consequence, reduce your risk of developing complications like heart disease, stroke and some cancers.
+A small weight loss (5–10% of body weight) can make a big difference to your diabetes management.
+It lowers your risk of developing complications such as heart disease, stroke and some cancers.

 - Do regular physical activity such as walking, dancing, riding a bike or swimming

-- Ask your doctor, dietitian or Credentialled Diabetes Educator for advice.
+- Ask your doctor, dietitian or diabetes educator for advice suited to your individual needs.